jiho/discr/README.md

 ### Analyse data

-Open the RStudio project create above, to set the working directory.
-Load `discuss` with
+Again, open R in your working directory (or open the RStudio project) and load `discuss`

     library("discuss")